makingwaves/SiteFlow/README.md

          ]
      };

+Notes
-Snarx will load each site in order.
+* Snarx will load each site in order.
 Note: remember to terminate each line with an ',' - except for the last entry.
+* Remember to flush cookies if using 'index.html' to make the changes apply correctly
+* Remember to close the browser and the tab Snarx is running in if using 'local.html' to make the changes apply correctly.

 ### Page refresh rate ###